Bulgaria imposes punitive tax on gas transit from Russia

 Meanwhile, Vassilev said, as quoted by the Financial Times, that Lukoil has started a procedure to sell the oil refinery in Bulgaria.

-“There probably is an economic benefit to switching the ownership of the refinery,” he told the FT.
+“There probably is an economic benefit to switching the ownership of the refinery,” he told the Financial Times.

 Vassilev added that the government has indications of possible interest in that sale.
 The government does not participate in the deal but would not lift punitive measures until new owners take over the refinery.
 After the sale, the 60% profit tax would be reduced to 15%, Vassilev said.